-We have used the 4GLS project to illustrate the optic issues being actively considered for this relatively low energy light source during a feasibility design phase.
-4GLS is a novel next generation proposal for a UK national light source to be sited at Daresbury Laboratory

-[1], based on a superconducting energy recovery linac (ERL) with both high average current photon sources (undulators and bending magnets) and high peak current free electron lasers.
+We have used the 4GLS project to illustrate the optic issues being actively considered for this relatively lowenergy light source during a feasibility design phase.
+4GLS is a novel next-generation proposal for a UK national light source to be sited at Daresbury Laboratory [1], based on a superconducting ERL with both high average current photon sources (undulators and bending magnets) and high peak current free-electron lasers (FELs).
 Key features are a high gain, seeded FEL amplifier to generate XUV radiation and the prospect of advanced research arising from unique combinations of sources with femtosecond pulse structure.
-This suite of sources must cover the whole range from THz to soft x-ray output and be synchronized for pump-probe and dynamic imaging studies.
+This suite of sources must cover the whole range from THz to soft X-ray output and be synchronized for pump-probe and dynamic imaging studies.